 REDUCING C.T.D.
 RISKS Cumulative Trauma Disorders (C.T.D.'s) are defined as a group of illnesses associated with ongoing damage to soft tissues.
 Problems such as these may also be called: - Repetitive motion injuries (RMI's) - Repetitive strain injuries (RSI's) - Musculoskeletal disorders (MSD's) In order to prevent (CTD's), CLOW STAMPING COMPANY will allow any and all press operators to switch machines after 4 hours of production.
 EXAMPLE: Operator A has been operating press 404 for a period of 4 hours on the same job, doing the same operation.
 This policy allows the operator to inform the Supervisor that he or she would like to be moved to another press, preferable doing a different type of operation.
 When you switch presses you need to remain in a comparable area.
 (Big press would switch with big press, small press would switch with small press, etc.) Clow encourages any employee who feels physically challenged by a job they are performing to seek assistance or request a "change in motion" job.
 NOTE: Two risks are greater than one.
 The more often you're exposed to a risk factor, the more likely you are to develop a C.T.D.
 In addition, your chance of injury greatly increases when risk factors are combined.
 For example, frequent repetition becomes even riskier when it's combined with excessive force.
 EMPLOYEE EMERGENCY PLAN FOR EVACUATION In order to comply with the OSHA Standard 1910.38 The following Employee Emergency Plan has been established.
 The Risk Manager is the Program Coordinator and has overall responsibility for the employee emergency plan.
 The Program Coordinator will review and update the program as necessary. - 1.
 TRAINING The Risk Manager is responsible for training all Managers, Supervisors, Assistant Supervisors, lead people and safety people on how to follow the plan to ensure safe evacuation of employees. - 2.
 RECORD KEEPING The Risk Manager must maintain the following records: - 1.
 Attendance - 2.
 Training session record listing date, trainer, outline, handout, etc. - 3.
 Alarm System: The fire alarm will sound automatically if the sprinkler system is activated.
 The Company will fire drill annually.
 The alarm will be set off manually. - 3.
 The backup alarm is the intercom system.
-It can be accessed by any phone in the company by using the overhead & phone page option. - 4.
-There is one location where the fire alarm can be activated manually by the main fire panel.
-The preferred means for reporting rescue, medical and fire emergencies is to dial 911. - 5.
+It can be accessed by any phone in the company by using the phone page option. - 4.
+There is one location where the fire alarm can be activated manually.
+Upper level of shipping office Fire Panel Room.
+The preferred means for reporting rescue, medical and fire emergencies is to dial 911.
+Note we have two addresses Main Plant 23103 CTY RD 3 and Shipping Access Road 23331 CTY RD 3. - 5.
 There are no critical plant procedures before evacuation (at no time shall anyone unnecessarily risk personal safety). - 6.
 Rescue and medical duties Safety Personnel will assist in evacuation and perform necessary first aid. - 7.
 Accountability The person in charge of each department must account for all employees in his or her department after evacuation is complete.
 A report of that accounting will be given to the Risk Manager or Production Manager.
-If one of these individuals is unavailable, report to the acting Supervisor. - 8.
+If one of these individuals is unavailable, report to the acting Supervisor.
+Preferred meeting locations are Parking Lot access 23103 and Shipping Parking Lot access 23331. - 8.
 Contact for additional training / data People who can be contacted for further information or explanations of duties under the plan are: Production Manager, Risk Manager, 2nd Shift Supervisor, 3rd Shift Supervisor. - 9.
 Program review This employee emergency plan will be reviewed annually by the Program Coordinator and updated as needed.
 EMPLOYEE FIRE PREVENTION PLAN GENERAL INFORMATION: